spacebugscool/spacebugscool/README.md

 Hi there 👋

-This is a general place where we keep source code compilements of our games for research/modding purposes.
+This is a general place where we keep source code compilements of our games for research/modding/any other 🤭 purposes.

-Notice that these are NOT meant to be playable versions of the game, and are merely a compilation of files.

-Some files have been removed from the source code to both somewhat deflect piracy and to avoid potential copyright issues if we use plugins from other people
+Some files have been removed from the source code to avoid potential copyright issues if we use plugins from other people.
+Other features (such as online capabilities, if any) may or may not also be missing from these versions